psarana/mediator/_posts/2017-01-22-A-beginners-guide-to-natural-language-processing.md

 ![](https://psarana.github.io/assets/images/total_wordcount_series.jpg)

 Interestingly, we see that the length of the book increases in relation to it's position in the series.
-We see taht the Sorcer's Stone, the first book in the series, is also the shortest and for Deathly Hallows, the last book in the series, it is also the longest.
+We see that the Sorcerer's Stone, the first book in the series, is also the shortest and for Deathly Hallows, the last book in the series, is also the longest.

 ### Character Importance

 If you know anything about the Harry Potter series (or if you are a bandwagoner who only watched the movies), you probably have an idea of the main characters.
-Some characters that come to mind when thinking about the Harry Potter series are (naturally) Harry, Ron, Hermione, Dumbledore, Snape and Voldemort.Let's see if that intuition relates to what is actually seen in the data we have.
+Some characters that come to mind when thinking about the Harry Potter series are (naturally) Harry, Ron, Hermione, Dumbledore, Snape and Voldemort.
+Let's see if that intuition relates to what is actually seen in the data we have.
 Importance will be equated to the number of mentions by first name and/or preferred name over the series.

 ``` r
 # Sum mentions of important characters per book